 A Day Trip from Anguilla to Saint Martin

 During my recent visit to Anguilla, I wanted to capitalize on the proximity to other islands and add a second destination to my itinerary.
-So I planned what turned out to be an easy day trip from Anguilla to Saint Martin, including a fantastic private tour of the island.
+So I planned what turned out to be an easy day trip using the ferry from Anguilla to Saint Martin, including a fantastic private tour of the island.
 (Be sure to see the photo gallery below.)
 Here’s how to visit Saint Martin from Anguilla, including suggestions on which island to use as a base…

 (You can read all about my trip to Anguilla in a previous blog post.)

-Two Nations, One Island
+Saint Martin – Two Nations, One Island

 Although many Americans refer simply to “Saint Martin,” the island actually consists of two territories— the French Saint-Martin and the Dutch Sint Maarten.
 The two sides share an open border, so it’s easy to pass between them at will.
 But they have distinct personalities that are suited to different types of travelers.

-Recommended Full-Island Tour
+Recommended Full-Island Tour of Saint Martin

 Because I only had time for a day trip from Anguilla to Saint Martin, I wanted to see as much as possible on both sides of the island.
 (Truthfully, I was scouting things out for a possible lengthier return.)
 I stumbled upon a private tour offered by Premium VIP Services SXM.
 At $189 (per person) for 4 hours, it seemed like the best way to hit all the the highlights efficiently and economically— and it was!
 (It would be perfect for cruise passengers, too.)